CtrlK

 Trigger Term Quality

-Includes strong natural keywords users would say: 'GitLab CI/CD', 'pipeline', 'caching', 'runners', 'automated testing', 'deployment', 'pipeline performance'.
-These cover common terms a user would naturally use when seeking this skill.
+Includes strong natural trigger terms users would say: 'GitLab CI/CD', 'pipeline', 'caching', 'runners', 'automated testing', 'deployment'.
+These cover the primary ways users would describe this need.

 3 / 3